yaarilab/yaarilab_documentation/documentation/Merging_Metadata/index.md

-# Overview of Python Script for Data Management
+# Overview of Python Script for Merging Metadata

+This script is automatically invoked as part of starting the [MADC](../../documentation/annotation_pipeline_to_madc/index.md).

 ## Purpose

-The provided Python script is designed for efficient data management in a server environment.
+The provided Python script is designed for merging metadata and moving projects files into the madc server environment.
 Its primary functions are to:

 1. **Copy TSV Files:** Transfer TSV files from a server to a minimal ADC file system.
 2. **Merge Metadata:** Integrate the original metadata with additional metadata from annotations and pre-processed data, if available.